paw3u/transformer_playground/README.md

 # transformer_playground
-Simple python web app that enables to easily create text with a language model assistance.
+A simple python web application that allows you to easily create text with the help of a language model.
 Inspired by the "Write With Transformer" app by HuggingFace.

 Requires:
   - pytorch